Category

 What can businesses do to prepare for this season?

-Jason Moreland: One of the main goals behind these early season forecasts is to not only give people a general idea as to what sort of activity we can anticipate, but it’s also a means of increasing awareness that another significant hurricane season is upon us.
+One of the main goals behind these early season forecasts is to give people a general idea of the sort of activity we can anticipate—but it’s also a means of increasing awareness that another significant hurricane season is upon us.

-Here are a few things you can do to prepare your business for the 2022 hurricane season.
+Here are a few things Jason recommended you can do to prepare your business for the 2023 hurricane season.

 Prepare your plans